LucasTody3535/lucastody3535/README.md

 <br>

 <p>
-    I`m looking to work with projects that uses Vue.js or Express, but I accept proposals for work with Angular too, both work from home or in-person.
+    I`m looking to work with projects that uses Vue.js or Express, both work from home or in-person.
 You can contact me in lucas.web3535@gmail.com address for proposals
 </p>

 <p>I Hope you had a good reading, see you next time 👋</p>